 Wayne has led our Agri-Science Queensland (ASQ) business group since late 2015.
 He brings to ASQ his many years of experience working in rural industries.
 Beginning his career as a vet, he then moved on to become a research scientist, even working for the Queensland Department of Primary Industries almost 20 years ago.
 More recently though, Wayne worked as an R&D manager for Meat and Livestock Australia.
 Wayne holds a Doctor of Philosophy from The University of Queensland.

-Leith Brown, Chief Finance Officer
+Mike Richards, Acting Chief Finance Officer